memtest86plus/memtest86plus/README.md

 In each memory region in turn, and for each pattern in turn, uses the moving inversions algorithm with patterns of 8-bit wide walking ones and walking zeros.

-### Test 5 : Moving inversions, random pattern
+### Test 5 : Moving inversions, random sequence

-In each memory region in turn, and for each pattern in turn, uses the moving inversions algorithm with patterns of a random number and its complement.
-The random number is different on each test pass so multiple passes increase effectiveness.
+In each memory region in turn, uses the moving inversions algorithm with a vector-wide pseudo-random sequence and its complement.
+On x86_64 the fill and check loops use AVX2 (256-bit) or SSE2 (128-bit) instructions, selected automatically at boot and shown in the test name, with each vector lane running an independent pseudo-random stream.
+Writes use non-temporal stores, which bypass the cache and maximise the stress on the memory bus.
+Every fourth round a single random value is broadcast to all lanes, reproducing the uniform-background fault model of the classic random pattern test.
+The random sequences are different on each round and each test pass, so multiple passes increase effectiveness.

 ### Test 6 : Moving inversions, 32/64 bit pattern